20 Best Instagram Spots in Venice, Italy for Photography (With a Map)

 The Basilica of Santa Maria della Salute is one of the most important religious buildings in Venice.
 Built in the 17th century to commemorate the end of a plague outbreak, its massive dome dominates the skyline at the entrance to the Grand Canal.

-Near the Gondola Dogana Vallaresso station, you can sit on the edge of the pier and frame the basilica behind you.
-It’s one of those iconic Instagram spots in Venice, Italy that looks dramatic but is easy to grab.
+Near the Gondola Dogana Vallaresso station, sit on the edge of the pier in the corner facing away from the camera and then look out over the gondolas and the basilica.
 Venice photo spots don’t get much more classic than this with the combo of the Basilica, Grand Canal, and gondolas!

 Google Maps Location: Here